 Visualize your Gantt according to your color preferences!
-Go to "Color By" in the Settings dropdown menu to color your Gantt according to group, column, board, or no color setting at all.
+Go to "Color By" in the Settings dropdown menu to color your Gantt according to group, column such as your Status Column, board, or no color setting at all.
 The colors shown are the colors you already have chosen for your board's Main Table View.

 - Show group summary